 Pros of Whole 30

-Honestly, I love that the Whole30 is not focused on weight loss like many other diets are.
+I appreciate that Whole30 is not focused on weight loss like many other diets are.
 It’s about time that there’s a diet available that does not require obsessive weighing or counting calories/points/grams and the like.
 Most diets that require weighing, measuring and keeping track of everything are stressful and discouraging for most people, not to mention that they set their followers up for yo-yo dieting and body image issues.

 I also approve of the fact that it teaches you how to tune-in to your body, and figure out how it reacts to certain foods.
 It can help you determine if you’re intolerant to individual foods or food groups.
 If you really pay attention, Whole30 can help you pinpoint whether or not the foods you eat are impacting your skin, digestion, mood, energy levels and weight.